-Seventeen years later after Smith met Mr Morgan at the Society of Arts meeting, in 1871, Yeats reports on a certain “Professor Morgan in Dublin, who has proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpetre, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
+Seventeen years after Smith met Morgan at the Society of Arts meeting, in 1871, Yeats reported that a certain “Professor Morgan in Dublin, proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpeter, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
 (Yeats, J, 1871: 225)

 The concept of arterial injection was not new.
 By the time Morgan demonstrated it to the Society of Arts, on April 13, 1854, it may have been as old as 150 years, used for embalming corpses for the purpose of medical studies.
-This invention is credited by some to the Dutch physician, Frederik Ruysch.
-(1638 – 1730).
-He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique was unknown for a long time.
+This invention is credited by some to the Dutch physician, Frederik Ruysch (1638 – 1730).
+He injected a preservative chemical solution, liquor balsamicum, into the blood vessels, but his technique remained largely unknown for some time.
 (Bremmer, E.; 2014)